cdokolas/node-dev-notes/README.md

 **Templating engines for Express**

+- Handlebars

+  Handlebars is like Mustache but with limited logic added, which gives you the ability to handle simple cases where you would otherwise need to generate extra data to feed the template with.

 - Jade

   Jade is the classic templating engine for Express.
 It's a little weird and some features can be confusing.
 Also, it's not friendly to classic HTML developers as the syntax is not much like HTML.

 - Mustache/Hogan
 - React (with [express-react-views](https://github.com/reactjs/express-react-views)).
 More about React below.
 - [EJS](http://ejs.co/) (a simple templating engine)

 Sources: